Study fisheries, aquaculture, scientific diving and more

 Go to University of Alaska Southeast website:

-Unlock the potential of Alaska’s mariculture industry with the state’s only immersive, hands-on education in fish and aquatic plant farming!
-Join us to learn the biology, management, and harvesting methods for diverse species like oysters, mussels, scallops, clams and kelp.
-Then, find unique career opportunities harvesting sustainable seafood.
-We need your help to grow great kelp!
+Unlock the potential of Alaska’s mariculture industry with the state’s only immersive, hands-on education in salmon enhancement aquaculture and aquatic farming!
+Learn biology, management, and harvesting methods for diverse species like oysters, mussels, scallops, clams and kelp.
 Apply now to join us:

 Hear about our take on mariculture in Alaska